Quandela/Perceval/docs/source/algorithms.rst

 Remote processors
 ^^^^^^^^^^^^^^^^^

-``RemoteProcessor`` class is the entry point for sending a computation on a remote platform (a simulator or a QPU).
+:code:`RemoteProcessor` class is the entry point for sending a computation on a remote platform (a simulator or a QPU).
-`Quandela Cloud <https://cloud.quandela.com>`_ is a publicly available cloud service with available QPUs and simulators.
+`Quandela Cloud <https://cloud.quandela.com>`_ is a public cloud service with available QPUs and simulators.
-An access token on the selected service is required to connect to a remote platform (e.g an access token to Quandela Cloud with rights is required to follow this tutorial: :ref:`Remote computing with Perceval`).
+An access token on the selected service is required to connect to a remote platform (e.g. an access token to Quandela Cloud with rights is required to follow this tutorial: :ref:`Remote computing on Quandela Cloud`).

+Once you have created a token suiting your needs (it needs to be given the rights to run jobs on target platforms), you may save it once and for all on your computer by running:

+>>> pcvl.save_token('YOUR_TOKEN')

+.. note:: We recommend you save your token only on a personal computer, not on shared/public ones.

+A token value can also be set to every :code:`RemoteProcessor` object

+>>> remote_simulator = RemoteProcessor("platform:name", "YOUR_TOKEN")

+For the rest of this page, let's assume a token is saved in your environment.

-A given processor is only able to support some specific types of commands related to its hardware implementation.
+A given remote platform is only able to support a specific set of commands.
 For instance, a real QPU is natively able to sample output detections, but not to compute probabilities of output states versus an input state.
 Hardware constraints might also enforce the coincidence counting type, or the type of detection (threshold detection or photon number resolving).

-When creating a ``RemoteProcessor``, you can query its capabilities
+When creating a :code:`RemoteProcessor`, you can query its capabilities

->>> token_qcloud = 'YOUR_API_KEY'
->>> remote_simulator = RemoteProcessor("sim:ascella", token_qcloud)
+>>> remote_simulator = RemoteProcessor("qpu:ascella")
 >>> print(remote_simulator.available_commands)
-['probs']
+['sample_count', 'samples']

-This means `sim:ascella` is only able to natively answer to `probs` commands (i.e. compute the probability of all output states given an input state).
+This means `sim:ascella` is only able to natively answer to `sample_count` and `samples` commands (i.e. return the results of a sample acquisition task).

 Work with algorithms
 --------------------

 All algorithms take either a local or a remote processor as parameter, in order to perform a task.
-A ``Processor`` runs simulations on the local computer while a ``RemoteProcessor`` turns Perceval into the client of a remote service like Quandela Cloud, and the computation is performed on the selected platform.
+A :code:`Processor` runs simulations on a local computer while a :code:`RemoteProcessor` turns Perceval into the client of a remote service such as `Quandela Cloud <https://cloud.quandela.com>`_, and the computation is performed remotely, on the selected platform.

-However, for user experience, an algorithm has the same behavior be it run locally or remotely: every call to an algorithm command returns a ``Job`` hiding this complexity.
+However, for user experience, an algorithm has the same behavior be it run locally or remotely: every call to an algorithm command returns a :code:`Job` object, hiding this complexity.

 >>> local_p = pcvl.Processor("CliffordClifford2017", pcvl.BS())
 >>> local_p.with_input(pcvl.BasicState('|1,1>'))
 >>> sampler = pcvl.algorithm.Sampler(local_p)
->>> local_job = sampler.sample_count(10000)
+>>> local_sample_job = sampler.sample_count

-Here, the computation has not started yet, but it's been prepared in ``local_job`` to run locally.
+Here, the computation has not started yet, but it's been prepared in :code:`local_sample_job` to run locally.

->>> token_qcloud = 'YOUR_API_KEY'
+On a QPU, the acquisition is measured in **shots**.
+A shot is any coincidence with at least 1 detected photon.
+Shots act as credits on the Cloud services.
+Users have to set a maximum shots value they are willing to use for any given task.

->>> remote_p = pcvl.RemoteProcessor("sim:clifford", token_qcloud)
+>>> remote_p = pcvl.RemoteProcessor("sim:clifford")
 >>> remote_p.set_circuit(pcvl.BS())
 >>> remote_p.with_input(pcvl.BasicState('|1,1>'))
->>> sampler = pcvl.algorithm.Sampler(remote_p)
+>>> sampler = pcvl.algorithm.Sampler(remote_p, max_shots_per_call=500_000)
->>> remote_job = sampler.sample_count(10000)
+>>> remote_sample_job = sampler.sample_count

-Here, the computation was set-up to run on `sim:clifford` platform when ``remote_job`` is executed.
+Here, the computation was set-up to run on `sim:clifford` platform when :code:`remote_sample_job` is executed.

+For more information about the shots and shots/samples ratio estimate, please read :ref:`Remote computing on Quandela Cloud`.

 Handle a Job object
 ^^^^^^^^^^^^^^^^^^^

-Both ``LocalJob`` and ``RemoteJob`` share the same interface.
+Both :code:`LocalJob` and ``RemoteJob`` share the same interface.

 * Execute a job synchronously

+>>> args = [10_000]  # for instance, the expected sample count
 >>> results = job.execute_sync(*args)  # Executes the job synchronously (blocks the execution until results are ready)
 >>> results = job(*args)  # Same as above